MissAllSunday/AutoRespond/readme.md

 - Set if the user post count will increase.
 - You can create as many custom messages as needed.

+Version compatible with SMF 2.0 is available at https://github.com/MissAllSunday/AutoRespond/releases/tag/v2.0.2

 ###### Requirements

 - SMF 2.1.x.